nextcloud/documentation/user_manual/files/encryption.rst

 - Image thumbnails from the Gallery app.
 - Previews from the Files app.
 - The search index from the full text search app.
+- Third-party app data

+There may be other files that are not encrypted; only files that are exposed to third-party storage providers are guaranteed to be encrypted.

 Change Private Key Password
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~